 The labyrinth is an ancient archetype that has been a part of cultures throughout the world since antiquity, often representing the idea of journey.
 We all experience grief and loss in life, from the time we leave the nurture of the womb to the leaving of our body at the end of our life, with many other losses, small and large, along the way.
-Our American society often shies away from healthy grief in favor of quick fixes, leaving many with unresolved grief lingering in silence just below the surface waiting for a chance to be heard.
+Our American society has shied away from healthy grief in favor of quick fixes, leaving many with unresolved grief lingering in silence just below the surface waiting for a chance to be heard.
 The labyrinth provides a safe container to journey with your loss.

-- The workshop is four hours, typically held on a weekend afternoon.
+- The workshop is four hours.

-- There is no writing experience necessary!
+- No writing experience necessary!

-- Maximum number of participants is] twelve.
+- Maximum number of participants is set at twelve.